molkotok/flux-kontext-for-forge/README.md

 Setting up Flux Kontext manually involves:
 - Finding and downloading multiple large files from different sources
 - Placing them in correct Forge directories
-- Verifying file integrity
+- Verifying files
 - Installing the required extension

-This installer reduces the whole process to **one command** (or one double-click) and guarantees file integrity via SHA-256.
+This installer reduces the whole process to **one command** (or one double-click) and ensures file integrity.

 Enjoy your creative journey with **Flux Kontext in Forge**! 🌀